EZ Car Keyz vs. the Dealer

 Can You Program a Boxster Key Yourself?

-You can program the remote buttons yourself using a door switch and ignition key cycle procedure, but this only syncs the lock and unlock functions.
-The ID 48 transponder still needs professional OBD-II programming to start the car.
+On a 2005-2008 Boxster, you can sync the remote buttons using a door switch and key cycle procedure, but that only gets you lock and unlock.
+The transponder chip still needs professional OBD-II programming before the car will start.
+Half a job done at home still means a call to us for the part that matters.

-No self-programming for the 987.2.
-Both the transponder and remote require diagnostic tools and Porsche security codes.
-Attempting it without the right equipment risks locking out the system.
+No self-programming option on the 2009-2012 models.
+Both the transponder and the remote require diagnostic tools and Porsche security codes.
+Attempting it without proper equipment can lock the system out entirely, which turns a routine job into a much more expensive one.

 How It Works